-The Hudson Pride Center (HPC) of Jersey City is the Fiscal Sponsor of the Jersey City LGBT Pride Festival.
-HPC is the largest and only full service LGBTQ Center in the state of New Jersey.
-For 25 years it has been a home and voice for the diverse LGBTQ community and their allies that advocates for our physical, mental, social and political well-being.
+The Hudson Pride Center (HPC) of Jersey City is the Fiscal Sponsor of the Jersey City LGBTQ+ Pride Festival.
+HPC is the largest and only full service LGBTQ+ Center in the state of New Jersey.
+For over 25 years it has been a home and voice for the diverse LGBTQ+ community and their allies that advocates for our physical, mental, social and political well-being.
 HPC creates safe and vibrant spaces to gather and celebrate diversity.
 Programs and services include transgender programming, youth groups, SAGE, legal advocacy, health education, outreach services and social service linkages.
-HPC’s outreach team provides professional training and education to facilitate changes in attitudes and behaviors amongst youth, professionals, and those who work with the LGBTQ and HIV/AIDS communities.
+HPC’s outreach team provides professional training and education to facilitate changes in attitudes and behaviors amongst youth, professionals, and those who work with the LGBTQ+ and HIV/AIDS communities.

 Hudson Pride Center is a 501(c)(3) non-profit, non-governmental, community organization that was formed in 1993.
 HPC is dedicated to improving not only individual lives, but also the communities it serves each day through advocacy efforts and on-going commitment to social and economic justice.